snakemode/depict-it/readme.md

 ## What are we going to build?

-We're going to build `Depict-It` as a browser game.
+`Depict-It` is [a progressive web app](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).
+It is built with JavaScript, the [Vue.js](https://vuejs.org/) framework, HTML and CSS.

-To do this, we're going to create a `web application` using `Vue.js`, some code derived from this [Ably Peer to Peer sample](https://github.com/thisisjofrank/p2p-demo-ably) and `ably` to send messages between our players.
+The game uses the [Ably Basic Peer to Peer demo](https://github.com/thisisjofrank/p2p-demo-ably) as a base and [Ably Channels](https://www.ably.io/channels) to send messages between the players.

-We'll be hosting the application on `Azure Static Web Applications` and we'll use `Azure Blob Storage` to store user generated content.
+We'll be hosting the application on [Azure Static Web Applications](https://azure.microsoft.com/en-gb/pricing/details/app-service/static/) and we'll use [Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/) to store user generated content.

-# Our dependencies
+# Dependencies

-We're going to be working with `Vue.js` and `Ably`.
+The app uses with Vue.js and Ably.

 ## A brief introduction to Vue.js

 > Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
 It is designed from the ground up to be incrementally adoptable, and can easily scale between a library and a framework depending on different use cases.
 It consists of an approachable core library that focuses on the view layer only, and an ecosystem of supporting libraries that helps you tackle complexity in large Single-Page Applications.
 > <cite>-- [vue.js Github repo](https://github.com/vuejs/vue)</cite>

-[Vue.js](https://vuejs.org/) is a single page app framework, and we will use it to build the UI of our app.
-Our Vue code lives in [index.js](index.js) - and handles all of the user interactions.
+[Vue.js](https://vuejs.org/) is a single page app framework, and we will use it to build the UI of the app.
+The Vue code lives in [index.js](index.js) and handles all of the user interactions.
 We're using Vue because it doesn't require a toolchain and it provides simple binding syntax for updating the UI when data changes.

 A Vue app looks a little like this abridged sample: